Mesa CARES: Feeding Mesa

-The primary objective of the Feeding Mesa program is to provide food to those in need.
-Working in conjunction with community organizations, and mobilizing staff for support, food and meals are being provided through the following programs:
+The primary objective of the Feeding Mesa program was to provided food to those in need.
+Working in conjunction with community organizations, and mobilizing staff for support, food and meals were provided through the following programs:

-- Drive-Through Food Distribution Program - Contactless drive-through food distribution events to provide food directly to households, in partnership with United Food Banks
+- Drive-Through Food Distribution Program - Contactless drive-through food distribution events provided food directly to households, in partnership with United Food Banks

-- Restaurant Buyout Program - The purchase of meals from local restaurants to provide to front line workers
+- Restaurant Buyout Program - The purchase of meals from local restaurants were provided to front line workers

-- Meal Preparation Program - The preparation of meals in the Mesa Convention Center kitchen to provide to agencies who feed the need
+- Meal Preparation Program - The preparation of meals in the Mesa Convention Center kitchen were provided to agencies who feed the need

 - Other Partnerships and Programs - Waste Not, Midwest Food Bank, House of Refuge